zeitgeistpm/documentation/docs/liquidity.md

 the liquidity provider withdraws funds from the pool.

-Prediction markets using the liquidity-sensitive automated market maker function proposed by Othman-Sandholm-Pennock-Reeves (upon the Rikiddo scoring rule developed by Zeitgeist is based) leave plenty of opportunity for arbitrageurs.
+Prediction markets using the liquidity-sensitive automated market maker function proposed by Othman-Sandholm-Pennock-Reeves (upon which the Rikiddo scoring rule developed by Zeitgeist is based) leave plenty of opportunity for arbitrageurs.

 ## Further Reading and Viewing